 Your resume only has a few seconds to grab the attention of recruiters.
 To give yourself a chance of getting an interview, your resume must stand out from the crowd.
 How do you write a resume that'll achieve just that?

 Recruiters are busy people.
 They've got to plow through hundreds or sometimes thousands of resumes looking for the perfect candidate.

 When you send in a job application, how long do you think the recruiter spends reviewing it?
-Most job seekers guess that it's around 4-5 minutes.
+Most job seekers guess that it's around four to five minutes.

 Yet it's common lore in the world of careers guidance that recruiters spend less than thirty seconds looking at each resume they receive.
 But is this really true?
-Surely, with all the time and effort you put into crafting your resume, it deserves more than a 30 second glance?
+Surely, with all the time and effort you put into writing your resume, it deserves more than a 30-second glance?

 The research discovered both groups are wrong.
 Recruiters don't spend five minutes looking at each resume.
 Nor do they spend 30 seconds.

 Recruiters actually spend just six seconds reviewing a resume.
 In other words, they're getting through 10 resumes every minute.
 You've got to be special to catch their attention.

 Note: You can read the full study from Ladders.
 Because they used eye tracking technology, you can also see what parts of your resume recruiters will look at.